The Merchant, the Tiger and the Six Judges

 "You knew I was a tiger," said the Tiger.
 "What do you expect?
 You are a fool and deserve to die."

-"Very well," answered the Tiger, "it shall be as you say; we will first ask the opinion of six."
+"Very well," answered the Tiger, "it shall be as you say.
+We will first ask the opinion of six."

 So the Merchant and the Tiger walked on till they came to a banyan tree.
 The Merchant said to it, "Banyan tree, Banyan tree, hear and give judgment."